dpendleton22/valuebyerror/_posts/2020-01-18-mil_sac_data_prep.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="Might-as-well-make-a-pipeline">Might as well make a pipeline<a class="anchor-link" href="#Might-as-well-make-a-pipeline"> </a></h3><p>We have established, at least, our firsy pass at preparing the dataset.
-Since we will have to prepare the other dataframes in a similar way we can mitgate this by create a data pipeline.
+<h3 id="Might-as-well-make-a-pipeline">Might as well make a pipeline<a class="anchor-link" href="#Might-as-well-make-a-pipeline"> </a></h3><p>We have established, at least, our first pass at preparing the dataset.
+Since we will have to prepare the other dataframes in a similar way we can mitigate this by creating a data pipeline.
 This pipeline will take each original dataframe in and run the same preprocessing steps.
 This ensures everything is going through the same steps.
 Pipelines are not required but it will help you to stay organized</p>
-<p>To make a pipeline we'll need to make the previous steps we created into functions to pass each dataframe through</p>
+<p>To make a pipeline we'll need to make the previous steps we created into a function to pass each dataframe through</p>

 </div>
 </div>